mohamedkhanafer/MachineLearning/README.md

 We were given pre-processed data with PCA that we had to model.
 We tried various approaches before and the last model chosen is a SVM on the clustered stations' data with hyperparameter tunning.

-Our model's score would be ranked in the top 20% of the competition.
+Our model's score would be ranked in the top 20% of the competition and achieved the 2nd highest score in class.
 This work was done with the help of my colleagues Aayush Kejriwal and Arda Pekkucukyan.
-It can be found in the file 5_Predicting_solar_energy_production.
+It can be found in the file *5_Predicting_solar_energy_production*.

+## 6. Models for predicting COVID-19 Fatalities and Cases by country
+The goal of this in-class assignment was to develop models to predict COVID-related fatalities and deaths in selected countries around the world.
+This was a challenge hosted on Kaggle and can be found [here](https://www.kaggle.com/c/covid19-global-forecasting-week-4).

+We built our work around 3 pillars:

+1. `Explarotary Data Analysis`: we carried out some basic EDA on the data provided, building an interactive Leaflet map to showcase the evolution of the pandemic, constructed graphs to highlight trends, and commented on other potential approaches;

+2. `Time Series Models`: we looked at ways of using ARIMA models to predict both fatalities and cases by country (yielded our highest score);

+3. `Machine Learning Models`: we tried including variables from external sources to try increasing the accuracy of the predictions.

+In the file *6_COVID_cases_fatalities_models* I provide the code we develop as part of a team with my colleagues Lina Carillo, Aayush Kejriwal, Jonas Hellevang, and Paula San Roman (Note: the train and test datasets should be downloadable from [here](https://www.kaggle.com/c/covid19-global-forecasting-week-4/data).
+Note also that some parts of the code used was inspired by Kaggle notebooks referenced in the codes as well as codes provided by our professor Jesus Prada Alonso.